Green Apples, 1914-1915

 The heavy apple-laden branches of the tree descend in a series of interlaced curves to form an elegant suspended frieze.
 A fragrance and a burgeoning light seem to emanate from the surface that is enlivened by the little strokes of colour.
 The painting is, moreover, highly symbolic: the Eden it depicts, which lay at the foot of Mont Saint-Hilaire, where the painter had his orchard, offers an image of the origins of life and art.

-More from Ozias LeducStudy for the Decoration of the Church of Saint-Hilaire: "Saint Hilary Raising the Child Who Died without Baptism" (second version)
+More from Ozias LeducStudy for the Decoration of the Church of Saint-Hilaire: "Marriage of the Virgin" (I)